googleforgames/open-saves/docs/deploying.md

 You need to run the garbage collector program periodically to remove unused records and objects in Datastore and Cloud Storage.

 First, you need to create a virtual machine on [Compute Engine](https://cloud.google.com/compute).
-We use the `us-central1-c` zone in this guide, however, you may choose to use another zone.
+We use the `us-central1-c` zone in this guide, but you can choose a different zone.
 We recommend using one of the zones in the region that you have the Datastore database.
 Please refer to [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones) for more information.